 Where should tick and flea garden killer sprays be applied?

 ticks and fleas don’t just invade your entire yard.
 They don’t just walk around the grass like ants.
 Instead, both ticks and fleas are known to avoid direct sunlight and short grass that has a lot of movement over it.

-So, with that in mind, it’s often wasteful and unnecessary to spray the entire yard.
-Instead, it’s much more effective and efficient to just target the specific areas you know are most likely to house tick and flea larvae and eggs:
+So, it’s often wasteful and unnecessary to spray the entire yard.
+Instead, it’s much more effective and efficient to target the specific areas you know are most likely to house tick and flea larvae and eggs:

 What are some of the alternative products that you can use instead of a flea and tick garden spray?

 We already briefly mentioned nematodes, but they deserve a bit more information.
 The beneficial varieties of these tiny parasitic worms feed on fleas and ticks, and are completely harmless to people and other vertebrates.
 They cannot infect vertebrate animals; only arthropods.
 They are also very easy and simple to apply – just water the target area first, spray the beneficial nematodes, and water the area again.
 That’s it!
 They do, however, require particular moisture and temperature conditions for storage and use.
 You must use them very soon after they arrive.
 They cannot survive cold temperatures (ideal is between 55 and 90F), so be sure not to spray them too early in the year.
 They also cannot survive in direct sunlight.
 Make sure you’re getting the right nematodes for your situation.
 Some specialized on a certain type of pest.